-For the three months ended March 31, 2024, we recognized no income tax benefit on loss before taxes of \$4,291, which is an effective tax rate of 0.0%.
-For the three months ended March 31, 2023, we recognized an income tax benefit of \$78 on loss before income taxes of \$4,545, which is an effective tax rate of 1.71%.
-For both 2024 and 2023, the effective rate is lower than the statutory federal rate primarily due to the change in the valuation allowance.
+For the three and nine months ended September 30, 2024, we recognized income tax expense of \$0 and \$3, an effective income tax rate of approximately 0.0% for both periods.
+For the three and nine months ended September 30, 2023, we recognized an income tax benefit of \$1 and \$79, an effective income tax rate of 0.0% and 0.4%.
+The effective tax rate was lower than the statutory federal income tax rate during 2023 and 2024 primarily due to the change in valuation allowance.

 Our tax years for 2005 and forward are subject to examination by the U.S. tax authority and various state tax authorities because we utilized the NOLs and tax credits generated in those years in 2020.
-The statute of limitation for those years expires three years after the date of filing 2020 income tax returns.
+The statute of limitations for those years expires three years after October 2021, the date we filed our 2020 income tax returns.
+The California Franchise Tax Board is currently conducting an audit on the Company's 2019, 2020 and 2021 California tax returns; the outcome of the audit is yet to be determined.

 We are required to recognize the financial statement effects of a tax position when it is more likely than not, based on the technical merits, that the position will be sustained upon examination.
-At March 31, 2024, we have no uncertain tax positions.
+At September 30, 2024, we have no uncertain tax positions.
 Our policy is to recognize interest and penalties accrued on uncertain tax positions as a component of income tax expense.
-We had no accrued interest or penalties related to uncertain tax positions at March 31, 2024.
+We had no accrued interest or penalties related to uncertain tax positions at September 30, 2024.